yuweisunn/segmented-FL/README.md

+# Segmented Federated Learning

-## This is an implementation of the 2020 IJCNN paper [Intrusion Detection with Segmented Federated Learning for Large-Scale Multiple LANs](https://ieeexplore.ieee.org/document/9207094)
+This is an implementation of the 2020 IJCNN paper [Intrusion Detection with Segmented Federated Learning for Large-Scale Multiple LANs](https://ieeexplore.ieee.org/document/9207094).

 ## Table of Contents
 * [General information](#general-information)
 * [Setup instructions](#setup-instructions)